MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 div(11.2, 3)
 ```

-Returns the result **5.5**.
+And return the result `5.5`

 <a name="empty"></a>

 ### empty

 Check whether a collection is empty.
-Return `true` when the collection is empty, or return `false` when not empty.
+Return true when the collection is empty,
+or return false when not empty.

 ```
 empty('<collection>')